orthanq/orthanq/README.md

 # ![Orthanq](logo.svg)

-Haplotype abundance quantification using a Bayesian model that is based on collecting evidences from Varlociraptor.
+Uncerainty aware haplotype quantification using a Bayesian model that is based on collecting evidences from Varlociraptor.

 Orthanq is under active development.